-South University has campuses in both Savannah, GA and Columbia, SC
+South University has campuses in both Columbia, SC and Savannah, GA.

 South University is a private academic institution dedicated to providing educational opportunities for the intellectual, social, and professional development of a diverse student population.
 Presently, graduate and undergraduate education is offered in a variety of programs in addition to Pharmacy including Nursing and Health Professions, in campuses located in Alabama, Florida, Georgia, Michigan, North Carolina, Ohio, South Carolina, Virginia and Texas.

 South University School of Pharmacy located in Columbia, South Carolina offers an innovative three-year Doctor of Pharmacy Program that allows graduates to get a head start on their careers, and that is just the beginning of the unique attributes of this program.
 The School of Pharmacy also offers students an opportunity to achieve a dual, Doctor of Pharmacy/MBA degree, learn from highly trained and nationally recognized faculty through our synchronous video conferencing technology, and be trained at advanced clinical rotations sites throughout the United States.

 The South University School of Pharmacy Doctor of Pharmacy program is a full-time, 12-quarter doctoral program designed to be completed in three calendar years.
 The program is accredited by the Accreditation Council for Pharmacy Education (ACPE) and the Southern Association of Colleges and Schools (SACS).
 The South University’s Doctor of Pharmacy program is one of three Schools of Pharmacy in the state of South Carolina and one of a few ACPE-accredited Doctor of Pharmacy degree programs in the country to offer an accelerated curriculum.